iamkanishka/Angular-Unit-Testing/README.md

 4. Create a New Angu;ar Pllication, check karma configuration and run tests with npm Test Command.
 5. Create out First test Suite and Spec file in Angular Apllication and run the Test - Angular.
 6. Step By Step Implementation of the Calculator Service with jasmine Specification - Angular.
+7. testin the Service which has another service injected through Dependency Injection.

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 14.0.4.